jalagar/animated-art-engine/README.md

     node index.js

-This will create a new directory called `build` that will cointain 3 folders:
+This will create a new directory called `build` that will cointain 2 folders:

-- `Images` : the generated png sprite sheets will be output here.
 - `Json` : here you can find the .json files of each image generated.
-- `Gifs` : here you can find the gifs generated by the second part of the code.
+- `Gifs` : here you can find the gifs generated by step 3.

 When the image generation is finished, you can now proceed with the **png to gif** convertion using the following command: